lostinplace/MPL/Docs/2022.0/MPL Standard.md

 ```

 The above policy describes a state machine for a theoretical cat in a sealed box.
 This cat can be, "Alive", "Dead", or both "Alive and Dead at the same time".
 The above policy also describes two emotional states that are exculsive substates of "Emotion".
 This means that if the cat has an "Emotion" it can either be "Happy" or "Bored", but it cannot be both at the same time.

+For more information on this topic see the section on [States](./States.md)

 ## Triggers